 We thought this Chili Mac had the same amount of “kick” as mild chili, which was perfect for the kids.
 But feel free to tweak the spices — increasing or decreasing the heat — to your liking (see more on that in Tips & Tricks below).

 Dinner in 20 minutes!
 As a bonus, my whole family loved it.
-We thought it was extra yummy with a small dollop of sour cream stirred into each serving and a sprinkle of cilantro on top.
+We thought it was extra yummy with a small dollop of sour cream and a sprinkle of cilantro.
 And we balanced the heartiness of the meal with a big, leafy salad on the side.
 Everyone even fought over leftovers the next day, which isn’t always the case!

 Hearty, comforting, and perfect for busy weeknights, we can’t wait to enjoy this Chili Mac all fall and winter long.
 And if you’re stuck in a dinner rut, I hope your crew enjoys it, too!